thetaylormcrae/gemmcountyrunners/_pages/about.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/emmett-id-overlook.jpg
 title: About Gem County Runners
-intro:
+excerpt: >
-  - title: Encourage Curiosity.
+  <h3>Encourage Curiosity.
 Foster Relationships.
-Contribute Locally.
+Contribute Locally.</h3>
-    excerpt: >
   So much of life can lead us to feel stagnant, isolated, and unaware of those around us.
   Gem County Runners was created to provide opportunities for runners and neighbors to reconnect, engagement, and promote a healthy community.

-      <center>We're excited to have you <a href="../our-runs/">join us</a> at our next run!</center>
 social_links:
   - image_path: /assets/images/strava.webp
     alt: "strava-group-page"